Rehan2001/Documentation/README.md

 ---
 ---
 # Documentation
-This is Open Documentation of Different subject
+This is Documentation of Different subject
 # Welcome to my Documentation

 Here are the subjects I've covered: